+So it isn’t surprising that separation anxiety is one of the most common behavioral problems in dogs.
 If you have a dog, there's a chance that your pooch is experiencing separation anxiety.
 Each time you leave home for work, your overly attached mutt freaks out and worries when you’re coming back.

 Remember that picture of a dog looking at a window, waiting for its owner to return?
 Separation anxiety in dogs is real, and it’s a serious problem that too many pet owners ignore.

 There are different dog separation anxiety solutions.
 To implement them properly, it's important that you understand the symptoms first.